 A little confession: I’ve always been more of an American League guy.
 The unique hitter does not bother me.
-I grew up in Seattle, looking too many sub-.500 Mariners groups.
+I grew up in Seattle, looking at too many sub-.500 Mariners groups.
 I moved to Red Sox/Yankees territory throughout the height of the rivalry within the 2000s and noticed the passion up near.
-I preferred George Brett and Kirby Puckett and emulated Cecil Cooper’s batting stance whilst playing whiffle ball (the Brewers were in the AL back then, kids).
-I turned into not happy when the National League won the 1979 All-Star Game at the Kingdome, rattling you, Lee Mazzilli.
+I preferred George Brett and Kirby Puckett and emulated Cecil Cooper’s batting stance while playing whiffle ball (the Brewers were in the AL back then, kids).
+I was unhappy when the National League won the 1979 All-Star Game at the Kingdome, rattling you, Lee Mazzilli.

 How the National League is taking over baseball 1

 The antipathy among the leagues that existed again in 1979 is not close to the level that Pete Rose and pals carried it to again in the day.
-The commissioner’s office abolished the league presidencies lengthy ago, so the entirety is now below one umbrella of authority.
-Still, regardless of interleague play, the leagues’ separation affords a shape to how we view things.
+The commissioner’s office abolished the league presidencies long ago, so the entirety is now below one umbrella of authority.
+Still, regardless of interleague play, the leagues’ separation shapes how we view things.
 We have MVP, Cy Young, and Rookie of the Year honors for both leagues.
-We talk about a crew being the quality inside the American League or fine within the National League or a pleasant catcher in the AL or the satisfactory 2d baseman within the NL.
-Of direction, we nonetheless have distinct policies in each league.
+We talk about a crew being the quality inside the American League, fine within the National League, a pleasant catcher in the AL, or the satisfactory 2d baseman within the NL.
+In terms of direction, we nonetheless have distinct policies in each league.

 That sense of order provides an apparent path of assessment: American League as opposed to National League.